WilliamOtieno/python-flutterwave/README.md

 payment.token = 'YOUR_SECRET_KEY'
 ```

-- To trigger a payment that returns a redirect uri
+- To trigger a standard payment that returns a redirect uri

 ```
 uri = payment.initiate_payment(tx_ref="qwerty", amount=100, redirect_url='your_callback_url',